-- 1. Name of the campus.

-- 2. Name of the person submitting the data.

-- 3. Contact email.

-- 4. Link to the institution's policies on academic credit for prior learning.

-- 5. Link to the institution's policy on awarding academic credit for military training and education.

-- 6. Data for each quarter, including:

-- a.
-Number of students (unduplicated) awarded academic credit for prior learning.

-- b.
-Number of semester or quarter credits awarded.

-- c.
+- 1. Name of the campus. - 2.
+Name of the person submitting the data. - 3.
+Contact email. - 4.
+Link to the institution's policies on academic credit for prior learning. - 5.
+Link to the institution's policy on awarding academic credit for military training and education. - 6.
+Link to (or attach document) institution's list of military education and training for which academic credit has been awarded. - 7.
+Data for each quarter, including: - a.
+Number of students (unduplicated) awarded academic credit for prior learning. - b.
+Number of semester or quarter credits awarded. - c.
 Totals of each for the year.